Conor-Carmichael/MidiGeneration/README.md

 * Command line interface:
     * Download the code, and use text input methods locally via command line

+## Longer term
+* Turn the logic behind this into a pip package
+* Generators
+    * Informed generation of progressions

 ## Details of Implementation